-- High-speed Fastest speeds; uses Open airtime plan that includes an allotment of data usage; overage charges apply - Unlimited Minimal speeds; uses Fixedrate airtime plan; subject to bandwidth management control (BMC) - At the TracPhone V7-HTS web interface, click the Settings tab.
+- At the TracPhone V3-HTS web interface, click the Settings tab.
 Then click Network Settings. - b.
 In Network Configuration, click Edit. - c.
 Select an option from the Configuration drop-down menu.
-Then click Save (see Figure 75 and Figure 76). - d.
+Then click Save (see Figure 63 and Figure 64). - d.
 At the confirmation message, click Save. - Follow the additional instructions on the following pages for your chosen configuration.

-Standard HTS: Go to page 40
+Standard Configuration: Go to page 33

-Static IP HTS: Go to page 41
+Static IP Configuration: Go to page 34

-Open Access HTS: Go to page 42
+Access Control Configuration: Go to page 35

-Figure 74: ICM Ethernet Ports and Wireless Access Point
+Figure 62: ICM Ethernet Ports and Wireless Access Point

-Figure 75: Selecting a Network Configuration
+Figure 63: Selecting a Network Configuration

-Figure 76: User Selectable Network Configurations
+Figure 64: User Selectable Network Configurations

-Option Description Standard HTS Port 1: Unlimited LAN Ports 2-4, Wi-Fi: High-speed LAN with access control Static IP HTS Port 1: Unlimited LAN Ports 2-3, Wi-Fi: High-speed LAN with access control Port 4: Accessory LAN Open Access HTS Port 1: Unlimited LAN Ports 2-3, Wi-Fi: High-speed LAN with unrestricted access Port 4: Accessory LAN
+Option Description Standard Configuration Ports 1-4, Wi-Fi: High-speed LAN with unrestricted access Static IP Configuration Ports 1-3, Wi-Fi: High-speed LAN with unrestricted access Port 4: Accessory LAN Access Control Configuration Ports 1-3, Wi-Fi: High-speed LAN with access control Port 4: Accessory LAN

-Accessory LAN reserved for optional service, such as Global Static IP, KVH Media Server, external MTA, or Crew Calling.
+^{} Accessory LAN reserved for optional service, such as Global Static IP, external MTA, or Crew Calling.

-Standard HTS Configuration
+Standard Configuration

-In a Standard HTS configuration, Ethernet port 1 provides unlimited Internet access with no user logins or controls.
-Ports 2 through 4 and the built-in WAP require a user login and provide high-speed Internet access.
+In a standard configuration, Ethernet ports 1 through 4 and the built-in WAP provide high-speed Internet access with no user logins or controls.
+Internet access is unrestricted.
 This is the default configuration.
 Follow these additional steps to configure the network.

 - a.
-To enable the ICM's WAP for wireless access, follow the steps in "ICM Wireless Settings" on page 43. - b.
-Connect the customer's computers and/or other network devices to the ICM.
-Make sure you connect to the port(s) that correspond to the desired Internet connection path(s): Unlimited or High-speed (see Figure 78).
+To enable the ICM's WAP for wireless access, follow the steps in "ICM Wireless Settings" on page 36. - b.
+Connect the customer's computers and/or other network devices to the ICM (see Figure 66).
 You might wish to add an external WAP (or Wi-Fi router configured for bridge mode) to supplement Wi-Fi access. - c.
-Make sure all computers are configured for DHCP addressing (see page 51).
+Make sure all computers are configured for DHCP addressing (see page 43).
 Devices connected to the ICM (via Ethernet cables or Wi-Fi) will receive IP addresses from the ICM via DHCP.
-The ICM serves as a router. - d.
-Inform the customer that they need to set up user names and passwords and allocate data for each High-speed LAN user at the mini-VSAT Manager (www.mykvh.com).
+The ICM serves as a router.

-NOTE: By default, the High-speed LAN has a gateway of 192.168.6.1 and assigns IP addresses in the 192.168.6.50-150 range.
-If this configuration conflicts with an existing onboard network, you may change the settings at the TracPhone V7-HTS web interface (go to Settings > Network Settings).
-The Unlimited LAN (gateway 192.168.5.1) cannot be changed at the web interface.
-If it conflicts with an existing network, please contact KVH Technical Support for assistance.
+NOTE: By default, the High-speed LAN has a gateway of 192.168.5.1 and assigns IP addresses in the 192.168.6.50-150 range.
+If this configuration conflicts with an existing onboard network, you may change the settings at the TracPhone V3-HTS web interface (go to Settings > Network Settings).

-Figure 77: Standard HTS Configuration
+Figure 65: Standard Configuration

-Figure 78: Standard HTS Configuration Wiring Example
+Figure 66: Standard Configuration Wiring Example

-Static IP HTS Configuration
+Static IP Configuration

-In a Static IP HTS configuration, Ethernet port 1 provides unlimited Internet access with no user logins or controls.
-Ports 2 and 3 and the built-in WAP require a user login and provide high-speed Internet access.
+In a static IP configuration, Ethernet ports 1 through 3 and the built-in WAP provide high-speed Internet access with no user logins or controls.
+Internet access is unrestricted.
 Port 4 is reserved for an optional KVH service, such as Global Static IP.